unphased/vim-config/tmux-bgcolor-plan.md

   tmux propagates the color to the pane automatically.
 - Long-lived daemons (e.g. direnv, task runners) can also print OSC 11 when they enter a new context, no tmux-specific code required.
-- Provide a small helper (`print-osc11.sh`?) that ensures the escape sequence is emitted correctly and can be reused by scripts that prefer delegation.

 ### 5. Neovim Integration
 - Lua layer queries the resolver with the buffer file path (not process CWD), parses metadata, and sets both the global